splatch/horizon-stream/README.md

 <img src="images/LokahiExploration.png" alt="colorful swirl"/>

-Lōkahi (pronounced "loh-kah-hee") is an open source network monitoring project designed for Cloud-native deployments: the next generation of OpenNMS Horizon.
+Lōkahi (pronounced "loh-KAH-hee") is an open source network monitoring project designed for Cloud-native deployments: the next generation of OpenNMS Horizon.
 Both the word lōkahi, which means unity, unison, and harmony, and David Hustace, one of The OpenNMS Group's founders, share Hawaiian roots.

 The OpenNMS project is 23 years young.